State legislation in protest of federal law in the United States: Cannabis laws

-In 2012, both Washington and Colorado had legalized the recreational use of cannabis.
-Both states previously legalized the use of medical cannabis.
-The ballot measure allows for anyone over 21 to possess up to an ounce from licensed vendors.
-Colorado also allows citizens to grow up to 6 plants.

 The Obama administration announced in October 2009 that it advised federal prosecutors not to target legally-operating medicinal cannabis users, or their suppliers, in states that have passed such laws.
 However, in the same year, the DEA conducted a record number of medical cannabis raids.

 The DEA has continued to raid federally prohibited medical facilities in several states.

 The IRS has also attempted to prevent the sale of medical cannabis in California by refusing to treat normally-deductible business expenses as such for dispensaries, notably for the Harborside Health Center in Oakland.

 REAL ID Act

 As of March 2010, 25 states (beginning with Maine in 2007) have passed legislation and/or resolutions which opposed the REAL ID Act.
 Though the legislation is still on the books, its implementation has been delayed on several occasions and is currently not being enforced.

 National health care nullification

 As of March 2010, legislators in 30 states had introduced legislation which would declare certain provisions of any proposed national health care bill to be null and void within the state; the legislation passed in Arizona, Idaho, Utah, and Virginia.
 Such provisions include mandatory participation in such a system as well as preserving the right of a patient to pay a health care professional for treatment (and for the professional to accept it) outside of a single-payer system.
 Arizona's legislation passed as a proposed constitutional amendment, approved by voters in 2010.
 On February 1, 2010, the Virginia Senate took a stand against a key provision of a proposed federal health care overhaul, passing legislation declaring that Virginia residents cannot be forced to buy health insurance.
 On March 17, 2010, Idaho Governor C.L.
 "Butch" Otter signed a bill requiring the Attorney General to sue the federal government if Idaho residents are required to buy health insurance.